 Differences between Christianity and Islam

-There are some significant differences between Islam and Christianity, both historical and contemporary, which this page points out.
+There are significant differences between Islam and Christianity, both historical and contemporary, which this page points out.
 (See also similarities.)

 Variety is the spice of life.